 When you’re on vacation at Disney World, time is very important.
 You want to spend as much time enjoying your vacation with your family, enjoying the parks, with as little stress as possible.
 Investing in grocery delivery to your Disney World resort can help you maximize your time.
 Why leave the Disney World bubble to go to Walmart and pay for a Uber or Lyft to take you back and forth from the resort, wasting at least 1-2 hours of your time, when you could take 5 minutes to order everything you need from a convenient app?
 Yes, it might cost you slightly more for delivery, but think of it as a convenience tax.
 Your time is valuable, whether you’re at Disney World or life in general.
 So enjoy more of it and don’t stress about it if you don’t have to.

-If you enjoyed this article then you should check out some of the other content we have about what to pack for your Disney World trip!
+If you enjoyed this article then you should check out some of the other content we have like our Villains After Hours review!